Tilcob/Tilcob/README.md

 ## 🎯 What I'm Currently Working On

 - 🎮 Developing a 2D game using **libGDX**
-- 🤖 Expanding my automation & embedded systems knowledge
+- 🤖 Embedded projects with **Arduino & ESP microcontrollers**
-- 🧠 Strengthening system-level engineering skills
+- 🧠 Expanding automation and control engineering skills

 ---